asiakostrzewa/ShazamDesignSystem/docs/Components.md

 Don't use cards when content should be sorted or filtered.

 ### Rules in the card UI <!-- omit in toc -->
-1. **Use an appropriate image** to represent the card's theme.
+- **Use an appropriate image** to represent the card's theme.
-2. **Prioritize text information** by limiting its content to the necessary minimum.
-Also, avoid scrolling the text on the card.
+- **Prioritize text information** by limiting its content to the necessary minimum.
+Avoid scrolling the text on the card.
-3. **Give clear call-to-action(s)**.
-If needed, you can use the primary and secondary buttons to help users make decisions.
+- **Give clear call-to-action(s)**.
+If necessary, use the primary and secondary buttons to help users make decisions.

 ![Visualization of primary and secondary buttons](../links/PrimarySecondaryButtons.png)

-4. **Use simple fonts**.
+- **Use simple fonts**.
 Our SF Pro Display sans-serif font meets this principle.
-5. **Design responsive cards**.
+- **Design responsive cards**.
 Available types of responsible cards:

 ![Available types of responsible cards](../links/ResponsiveCards.png)